 The packed containers are fumigated in accordance with AQIS and transported to Durban where they are loaded onto a ship.
-Because there are no direct shipping routes from South Africa to Australia, the containers are trans-shipped on-route, usually in Singapore.
+Because there are no direct shipping routes from South Africa to Australia, the containers are trans-shipped on-route, usually in Singapore or Mauritius.
 From here they are loaded onto a second ship destined for Sydney.

-Stage 3 – Road freight to Castle Hill
+Stage 3 – Road freight to our Sydney warehouse in Castle Hill

 On arrival in Sydney, the goods must be cleared through Australian Customs.
 Thereafter the containers are transported from Port Botany to our warehouse in Castle Hill for unloading.